ChrisYoxall/go.learning/readme.md

     CGO_ENABLED=0 go build

-This still results in a working binary as there are pure Go versions that wil be used instead but they are not totally feature compatible with the C implementations.
+This still results in a working binary as there are pure Go versions that wil be used instead, but they are not totally feature compatible with the C implementations.
 They are close however so its usually fine.

 If you want to use cgo and have a statically linked binary can do: